How artificial intelligence in the cellar can make the best wine-breakinglatest.news-Breaking Latest News

 Here, in this sense Viberti has included the new 4.0 fermenters in the management center all data and recipes used in the last 10 years.
 In this way the AI is able to suggest analogies between vintages: “It does not provide solutions but reminds us of the vintage to inspire us.
 And so on the one hand we know which actions it is correct to replicate and which ones may not have given the expected results”. underlined Claudio Viberti.

-The winemaker, as he always has, will continue to observe the color of the must and listen to its bubbling to evaluate the kinetics of fermentation, but today it can simply have a more accurate historical memory in the analysis of the details: “The study was created to ensure less intervention on the wines by raising their quality and favoring their expression”.
+The winemaker, as he always has, will continue to observe the color of the must and listen to its bubbling to evaluate the kinetics of fermentation, but simply today can have a more accurate historical memory in the analysis of the details: “The study was created to guarantee a minor intervention on the wines by raising their quality and favoring their expression”.

 Farewell to Gianfranco Lanci, the Italian who rose to the top of the global computer industry